steveklabnik/doxidize/docs/getting-started/basic-usage.md

 $ doxidize generate
 ```

-Your generated docs will appear in `target/docs`. `README.md` will be
+Your generated docs will appear in `target/docs`.

-transformed into `index.html`, so that on GitHub, you can see it rendered,
-but when you put your docs on the web, you can also see them rendered.
+For more about the `doxidize generate` command, [see its guide](../guides/doxidize-generate.html).

-## Viewing your docs
+## Viewing your documentation

 To view your docs in a web browser: